lina5147/whatsCookinApi/README.md

 ### Recipes

+- Retrieve a list of recipes based on ingredients

 ```css
 GET /search
 ```
-Required Params
+  - Required Params
     - ingredients(string of ingredients separated by commas)